mdekstrand/cs533-web/syllabus/resources.md

 > <cite>Think Like a Data Scientist</cite> by Brian Godsey (Manning, ISBN 978-1633430273)

+A good additional data science text is:

+> <cite>A Hands-On Introduction to Data Science</cite> by Chirag Shah (Cambridge)

 If you want a more thorough treatment of the core Python language traditional book format, I recommend:

 > <cite>Learn Python the Hard Way</cite> by Zed Shaw